paritytech/review-bot/README.md

 	- *Optional if **users** is defined*.
 - **users**: An array of the GitHub usernames of the users who need to review this file.
 	- *Optional if **teams** is defined*.
+- **countAuthor**: If the pull request author should be considered as an approval.
+	- If the author belongs to the list of approved users (either by team or by users) his approval will be counted (requiring one less approvals in total).
+	- ** Optional**: Defaults to `false`
 #### Other rules
 The other three rules (**or**, **and** and **and-distinct**) have the same configuration, so let’s summarize that here and then move into how they work.
 ```yaml